 Zones.
 A year and a half after the launch of the pioneering Shanghai free trade zone, similar FTZs in Guangdong, Fujian and Tianjin have been approved and may have an official kick-off very soon.
 Experts said they are just copies of the Shanghai FTZ, but more regionally integrated, targeted, and differentiated in their functions.

-The report compiled information from CCTV America and Xinhua News.
+The report compiled information from CGTN and Xinhua News.